lars85/TYPO3-Extensions-lp_iframe/Documentation/Index.rst

 Bug-Tracker
 ===========

-Please use the `Bug Tracker`_ to report errors, new futures or merge requests.
+Please use the `Bug Tracker`_ to report errors, new features or merge requests.

 .. _Bug Tracker: https://github.com/lars85/TYPO3-Extensions-lp_iframe/issues